 d) PEWTER – pewter is a very soft, very malleable alloy made of 85% or more tin.
 The other metals in the mix can be copper, bismuth or lead.
 The earliest piece of pewter ever discovered was in Egypt and dated back to 1450 BC.

-- pewter is 17 – 20% lighter than brass (depending on the alloy
+- It is 17 – 20% lighter than brass (depending on the alloy

-- pewter yields the highest quality 3-D relief available
+- They yield the highest quality 3-D relief available

 - short runs (under 200 coins) will result in a very high price per coin; and the overall cost per coin will be much higher per piece than any of the other 3 metals used for challenge coins